Jennifer Lawrence Responds To Nude Photo Leak

 Jennifer Lawrence is responding to having her private nude photos stolen and leaked online by a hacker.
 The actress, who was targeted by the criminals during the infamous leak of hundreds of personal and private images of celebrities in 2014, is finally speaking out about the crime and revealing why she decided not to pursue legal action.

-Speaking candidly about having her nude photos leaked online as part of what was dubbed ‘The Fappening,’ Jennifer said this week that it took her a long time to recover from the humiliation of knowing that anyone anywhere could – and still can – access her very private photos at the click of a button.
+Speaking candidly about having her nude photos leaked online as part of what was dubbed ‘The Fappening,’ Jennifer said this week that it took her a long time to recover from the humiliation of knowing that anyone anywhere could, and still can, access her very private photos at the click of a button.

 “When the hacking thing happened, it was so unbelievably violating that you can’t even put it into words,” Lawrence recently told The Hollywood Reporter in a candid new interview about the crime, admitting that she’s still “processing” what happened to her three years later.